 Speaker recognition refers to recognizing persons from their voice.
 No two individuals sound identical because their vocal tract shapes, larynx sizes, and other parts of their voice production organs are different.
-In addition to these physical differences, each speaker has his or her characteristic manner of speaking, including the use of a particular accent, rhythm, intonation style, pronounciation pattern, choice of vocabulary and so on.
+In addition to these physical differences, each speaker has his or her characteristic manner of speaking, including the use of a particular accent, rhythm, intonation style, pronunciation pattern, choice of vocabulary and so on.
 State-of-the-art speaker recognition systems use a number of these features in parallel, attempting to cover these different aspects and employing them in a complementary way to achieve more accurate recognition.

 An important application of speaker recognition technology is forensics.
-Much of information is exchanged between two parties in telephone conversations, including between criminals, and in recent years there has been increasing interest to integrate automatic speaker recognition to supplement auditory and semi-automatic analysis methods [3, 76, 174, 185, 223].
+Much of information is exchanged between two parties in telephone conversations, including between criminals, and in recent years there has been increasing interest to integrate automatic speaker recognition to supplement auditory and semi-automatic analysis methods (Alexander et al., 2004; Gonzalez-Rodriguez et al., 2003; Niemi-Laitinen et al., 2005; Pfister and Beutler, 2003; Thiruvaran et al., 2008b).